James Wharram: Polynesian beginnings

 Wharram was born in Manchester, England.
-In 1953, after long studies into the records of boats of the Pacific in the libraries and museums of Britain, and inspired by Eric de Bisschop's book The voyage of the Kaimiloa, he designed and built the first British ocean-going double-canoe-catamaran, the Tangaroa (length 23 ft 6 in) and in 1955–56 sailed with Jutta Schultze-Rohnhof and Ruth Merseburger, across the Atlantic to Trinidad – the beginning of cruising and transatlantic crossing with a catamaran.
+In 1953, after long studies into the records of boats of the Pacific in the libraries and museums of Britain, and inspired by Eric de Bisschop's book The voyage of the Kaimiloa, he designed and built the first British ocean-going double-canoe-catamaran, the Tangaroa (length 23 ft 6 in) and in 1955–56 sailed with Jutta Schultze-Rhonhof and Ruth Merseburger, across the Atlantic to Trinidad – the beginning of cruising and transatlantic crossing with a catamaran.

 No scholars in the Western world at this time believed that the Polynesians had boats capable of directed ocean voyages.
 Wharram believed otherwise and set out to prove it by doing it himself.
 He followed this first Atlantic crossing by building a 40-foot V-hull double canoe, Rongo, in Trinidad in 1957–58, with Bernard Moitessier's help, and sailing her across the North Atlantic in 1959 from New York to Ireland.
 This was the first west-to-east crossing of the Atlantic by catamaran or multihull.

 The story was told by Wharram in the 1969 book Two Girls Two Catamarans.

 From 1973 Wharram was assisted by his co-designer Hanneke Boon.
 In 1987-92 James and his partners built a new flagship, the 63-foot catamaran Spirit of Gaia, which they sailed into the Pacific and round the world, to study Indo-Pacific canoe-craft (1994–98).